Introduction

 | Herbs | Basil, coriander, dill and parsley can still be sown in batches | Sow small amounts for fresh summer use |

-Lettuce, radishes, spring onions, chard and herbs can all keep small spaces productive.
-In warm, dry weather, water the drill before sowing and keep the soil damp until seedlings are established.
+In warm, dry weather, water the drill before sowing and keep the soil damp until seedlings establish.
 A little shade can also help young salad crops avoid stress.

 For a fuller list of what to sow and plant this month, use the What to Plant in June UK guide or the Summer Planting Guide.
 If you want to map out where those follow-on crops will go, the Allotment Planner is useful before the bed sits empty for too long.